-Whatever you do, never go on a road trip without taking it in for a tune-up and maintenance.
+Whatever you do, never go on a road trip without taking your car in for a tune-up and maintenance.
+In fact, ensure your car is OK to drive long distance overall.
 Make sure your brakes are working properly, lights are not malfunctioning, tires are at the right air pressure, and your oil is changed and not a hazard to damaging your engine.
 You always want to prevent any potential accidents or injuries as well as prolong the life of your vehicle.
 Long-term neglect of its basic features can shorten its lifespan and make it dangerous to drive.

 My friends and I drove a 2006 silver-stunner of an SUV during our trip.
 This car has seen a million concerts, local events, and not-so-graceful nights after the bar.
 As a blissfully ignorant college student, all that was going through mind my mind was that all four of us (yes, Charlie counts as the fourth person of the squad) would only have to worry about not spending too much money on food and getting back to class on time the following Monday morning.
 What we didn’t expect was our car breaking down within the third hour because we never changed the oil which led to engine problems, and then blowing a tire, with no spare in the trunk.
 You should never forget about giving attention to minor details that make a huge difference to the functionality of your car.